The Liberals have their man in Delta South.

 It remains to be seen what scenarios play out in this year's election, but McDonald told the Optimist he believes voters will see that after four years much more can be accomplished by an MLA if that person isn't on their own as an independent.

 "It's like having a brand new computer that looks shiny and has power, but it's not plugged in," said McDonald.

-The Conservatives and Greens announced they wouldn't run a candidate in Delta South in the upcoming election out of respect for Huntington.
+The Conservatives and Greens announced they wouldn't run candidates in Delta South out of respect for Huntington.